The ultimate guide to influencer marketing for retail brands

 What is influencer marketing for retail brands?

-Retail influencer marketing: when retailers work with influencers who are relevant to their products in order to drive product consideration, boost online sales, and drive traffic to their website or physical stores.
+Retail influencer marketing: when retailers work with influencers who are relevant to their brand in order to drive product consideration, boost online sales, and drive traffic to their website or physical shops.

 What is the most powerful marketing strategy in retail today?
 Producing visual content like photos and videos and making sure it gets in front of your target customers.
 Influencers are the new word-of-mouth marketing, spreading awareness and recommendations to thousands of followers and potential customers.

 With robust historical data to guide your influencer strategy, you can get your brand in front of just the right people.

 1. Content-first creator campaigns and influencer boosting are accelerating as they outperform traditional ad creative.

 2. Co-op creator influencer marketing is accelerating as retail media networks grow.